TrueDeck/Documentation/WhitePaper.md

 A Juror will be a node in JURY blockchain and candidate for Block Producers as in EOS blockchain.
 When not elected as block producer, Juror will work as a full node.
 The elected block producers for each round will be responsible to participate in “Decentralized Random Number Generation”.
 All Juror nodes whether elected as block producer or not, will work as an IPFS and Analyzer node.
 Jurors will be rewarded for their services and hard investments done to scale the JURY ecosystem.
 As JURY will be a governed blockchain, Jurors will have to submit their candidacy to be selected as juror.
 The approval of candidacy will be decided by voters.

 ### 2. Voter
-All TRUE token holders will be able to vote to elect a Juror as a block producer.
-TRUE token holders will be responsible to choose the right candidates to keep the system secure from possible attacks.
+All TDP token holders will be able to vote to elect a Juror as a block producer.
+TDP token holders will be responsible to choose the right candidates to keep the system secure from possible attacks.
 Those attacks can affect the value of their stake in TrueDeck.

 ### 3. Applier
 Applier could be an individual or business who will use services offered by JURY in an application.
 All TrueDeck Platform casinos and TrueDeck casino itself will be an “applier”.
 An applier will have to stake a certain amount to use these services.
 Each services like random number generation or IPFS game data logging could be charged but that would be cheaper than current service providers, also trustfree and transparent.

 # TrueDeck & JURY Governance
-TrueDeck platform and JURY will be governed by TRUE token holders.
-TRUE Token holders will be able to vote on all TrueDeck platform decisions as well as JURY Block Producer selection.
-Locked TRUE tokens will also be considered for voting.
+TrueDeck platform and JURY will be governed by TDP token holders.
+TDP Token holders will be able to vote on all TrueDeck platform decisions as well as JURY Block Producer selection.
+Locked TDP tokens will also be considered for voting.

 # TrueDeck Solution in detail
 Following is the detailed technical explanation of solutions offered by TrueDeck.

 ## Decentralized Random Number Generation \(DRNG\)
 Random number generation is main purpose of JURY.
-JURY uses a decentralized and collaborative  “commit-and-reveal” algorithm to generate a TRUE random number.
+JURY uses a decentralized and collaborative  “commit-and-reveal” algorithm to generate a TDP random number.

 The algorithm works like this:
 1. For each new round, each JURY Block Producer \(JBP\) picks a secret number from 0 to M-1.